Anjali-AR/Portfolio/README.md

-**#Certifications**
+**#Certifications.**

-NVIDIA – Fundamentals of Deep Learning
+NVIDIA – Fundamentals of Deep Learning.
 <!---------------------------------------------------------------------------------------------------------------------------->

-**#Soft Skills**
+**#Soft Skills.**

-Problem-solving and analytical thinking
+Problem-solving and analytical thinking.
-Team collaboration and communication
+Team collaboration and communication.
-Time management and adaptability
+Time management and adaptability.
-Willingness to learn new technologies
+Willingness to learn new technologies.
 <!---------------------------------------------------------------------------------------------------------------------------->

 **#Career Objective**